-Who Was Lao-tzu
+Who was Lao-tzu

-Surprisingly enough, a story from Chuang-tzu still offers us details about Lao-tzu's death.
-This story described the funerals of the master with many grieving disciples.
-Nonetheless - Legge concludes - this narration might be just another of Chuang-tzu's fancies: "to give him the opportunity of setting forth what, according to his ideal of it, the life of a Taoist master should be, and how even Lao-tzu himself fell short of it".
+Surprisingly enough,Chuang-tzu wrote a detailed story about the death of Lao-tzu.
+Nonetheless - James Legge concludes - this narration might be just another of Chuang-tzu's fancies: "to give him the opportunity of setting forth what, according to his ideal of it, the life of a Taoist master should be, and how even Lao-tzu himself fell short of it".

-Copyright Way of Perfect Emptiness, 2014.
+Copyright Way of Perfect Emptiness, 2017.
 All rights reserved.